Coldcard/firmware/releases/QChangeLog.md

 ## 1.1.1Q - 2024-04-XX

+- Change: `Passphrase` menu item is no longer offered if BIP39 passphrase already in use.
+Use `Restore Master` with ability to keep or purge current passphrase wallet settings.
+- Change: Removed ability to add passphrase to master seed if active temporary seed.
 - Bugfix: Handle ZeroSecretException for BIP39 passphrase calculation when on temporary seed without master secret.
 - Bugfix: Battery idle timeout also considers last progress bar update